swagtop/bevy-flake/README.md

 nix flake init --template github:swagtop/bevy-flake#fenix
 ```

-If you get your toolchain from elsewhere, you should very easily be able to slot
+Switching later is super easy, and you should very easily be able to use any
-it in.
+other toolchain provider not listed here.
 More on this [here.][config-toolchain]

 [config-toolchain]: docs/config.md#mkrusttoolchain